karptonite/geekcache/README.md

 localhost, port 11211, you can set them as described in the Configuration section, below.

-Once the service is registered, you can resolve the builder from the container.
+Once the service is registered, you can resolve the builders and the clearer from the container.
+The builder is the object you should inject into the constructor of a class that will use caching, while the clearer is used for clearing multiple cache items at once.
-The builder is the object you should inject into the constructor of a class that will use caching.
-[But see also the main facade in GeekCache\Facade\CacheFacade, which could include all cache functions. not sure it is a good idea.]
-Its `make()` method returns a CacheItem.
 Here is a simple usage example:

 ```php
 <?php